Junior kicker from Hilo, Hawai'i

-Steve Johns is in his seventh year at the Naval Academy coaching the inside linebackers and serving as the special teams coordinator.
+Steve Johns is in his eighth year at the Naval Academy coaching the inside linebackers and serving as the special teams coordinator.

-Navy has compiled a record of 49-29 (.628) in Johns' tenure, beating Army all six times, earning five bowl bids, winning two bowl games, winning four Commander-In-Chief's Trophies and beating Notre Dame twice.
+Navy has compiled a record of 57-34 (.626) in Johns’ tenure, beating Army all seven times, earning six bowl bids, winning three bowl games, winning four Commander-In-Chief’s Trophies and beating Notre Dame twice.

 Johns helped lead Navy to an 8-5 record in 2012 and a berth in the Kraft Fight Hunger Bowl.
 Navy defeated Air Force, 28-21, in overtime and Army, 17-13, to win the Commander-In-Chief’s Trophy.